-This talk discusses the many aspects of an academic career spanning just over two decades and two continents (three if you count fieldwork).
-Distinguished Professor Stephanie Hemelryk Donald will speak frankly about working as a family breadwinner, an educator, and a researcher.
+In this talk, Prof Donald discusses the many aspects of an academic career spanning just over two decades and two continents (three if you count fieldwork).
+She will speak frankly about her experiences of working as a family breadwinner, an educator, and a researcher.

 - Lecture 18:00